|ASSISTANT PROFESSOR, SOCIAL SCIENCES/ SOCIOLOGY|

 I work on gender and race in science, technology, engineering, and mathematics (STEM).
 More specifically, I examine gender and racial/ethnic differences in STEM education and workforce.
 I also compare scientists and engineers' experience and performance in the U.S. and China.

-I have a few articles under review, including a paper on gender differences in employment in engineering and a co-authored paper that examines gender differences in publication productivity among academic scientists and engineers in the U.S. and China.
+I have a few articles under review (revised and resubmitted), including a paper on gender differences in employment in engineering and a co-authored paper that examines gender differences in publication productivity among academic scientists and engineers in the U.S. and China.
 My working papers address gender gap in earnings among academic scientists and engineers and the intersection of gender and race in STEM.

 I am also a reviewer for sociological and social science journals, including American Journal of Sociology; Science, Technology, & Human Values; Journal of Women and Minorities in Science and Engineering; and International Journal of Gender, Science and Technology.
 I have also reviewed book chapters.

-I am the evaluator of a 5-year NSF grant awarded to Stevens, and I have several other grant applications pending.
-They address and examine issues related to STEM education and workforce.
+I am the evaluator of a 5-year NSF grant awarded to Stevens and the co-PI of a 2-year NSF grant, and I have several other grant applications pending.
+They address and examine issues related to STEM education and workforce and online privacy.

 My research areas include: